 On this page you will find our estimated Mexico cost of travel.
 Read on for suggested shoestring and more comfortable backpacking budgets in this colourful and deceptively large country.
 We also have info on the local currency and typical prices.

-US$30/day | 575 Mexican Pesos
+- US$35/day | 650 Mexican Pesos

-Mexico, one of the most visited countries in North America, is a large and mostly cheap place to travel in although there are a few notable exceptions.
+Mexico, one of the most visited countries in North America, is a large and by global standards, a relatively cheap place to travel in although there are a few notable exceptions.
 These are mostly the tourist resorts such as Cancun, where prices for almost everything are significantly higher than you’ll find in the rest of the country.

-It is a country with lots of excellent local dishes and drinks so eating and drinking out is one of the highlights of a visit to Mexico and is generally very good value as even the fussiest of eaters won’t struggle to find something that grabs their fancy.
+It is a country with lots of excellent local dishes and drinks so eating and drinking out is one of the highlights of a visit to Mexico and is generally very good value as even the fussiest of eaters shouldn’t struggle to find something that grabs their fancy.
 Travelling around is reasonably priced if you can put up with long hours on buses but if you do want to visit the North as well as the South then you might want to allow for a bit more than this as it’s a lot of miles you will need to cover.
-Flying between destinations is getting cheaper in Mexico with a few budget airlines running domestic routes.
+Flying between destinations is at least getting cheaper in Mexico with a few budget airlines now running domestic routes.

 More Comfortable Mexico Backpacking Budget

 Adding $15 to your daily Mexico budget will give you a lot more freedom to take extra trips or try a few more different activities out.
 You can afford to do a bit of partying even on our shoestring Mexico backpacking budget but the party culture is quite big here so this may be a smarter budget for anyone looking to go out most nights.
 Drinks aren’t particularly expensive if you avoid the swankier places and in the more traveller-orientated towns, girls can often get free entry and free drinks in many nightspots.